amigne/ZosTeroPs/README.md

 * jQuery: Copyright OpenJS Foundation and other contributors, https://openjsf.org/
 * jsTable: Which is a fork of Jexcel, removing unused code in order to make it lighter and without confusing features (such as formulas, ...)
 * jQuery Formset: Copyright (c) 2009, Stanislaus Madueke
+* stayhomech: Copyright (c) 2020 Alexandre Georges for the support with multiple settings file